freelawproject/juriscraper/readme.md

 problems.

 When you're ready to develop a scraper, get in touch, and we'll find you one that makes sense and that nobody else is working on.
+Alternatively, we have [a list][6] of courts that you can browse yourself.
+It's sometimes out of date though.

 When you're done with your scraper, fork this repository, push your changes into your fork, and then send a pull request for your changes.
 Be sure to